 Other Signs to Watch For

-If you want more information about what bipolar disorder might look like, and what you should do if you see those signs in someone you love, please call us.
-At The Oaks at La Paloma, we specialize in helping people who have bipolar disorders, particularly when bipolar disorders occur in conjunction with substance abuse.
-Just call, and we’ll help you to develop a plan for the future.
+Like Barbara, you can learn to live with hope, not defined by your diagnosis.
+If you would like more information about bipolar disorder, and what you should do if you see those signs in someone you love, please call us.
+At The Oaks at La Paloma, we specialize in helping people with bipolar disorders, particularly when bipolar disorders occur in conjunction with substance abuse.
+Please call now, and we are glad to give you the information and support you need today.